hpsaturn/ESPNowCam/README.md

 ## Troubleshooting

 The Freenove camera sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.

+For Arduino IDE users, if you have a compiling error, maybe you forget install NanoPb library.
+Please see above.

 ---